heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 Create a new discussion with the following information:

-- **Title**: DAI 2023-2024 - Check out my GitHub profile! - First name Last name
+- **Title**: DAI 2024-2025 - Check out my GitHub profile! - First name Last name
 - **Category**: Show and tell
 - **Description**: The link to your GitHub profile README!

-This will notify us that you have completed the exercise and we will check your beautiful profile README!
+This will notify us that you have completed this section and we will check your profile README!

 #### Summary